Azure/automl-codegen-preview/README.md

 # AutoML Code Gen Preview

 ## Setup
-To start using the AutoML Code Gen Preview, at this time you must use the AzureML Python SDK.
-Instructions for how to enable code generation using the UI will come at a later date.
+To start using the AutoML Code Gen Preview, the feature must be enabled when submitting the experiment.

 Please note that these instructions may be updated as needed during the preview.